Reception, years 1, 2 and 3

 Please reinforce to your child the Stranger Danger message, Green Cross Code and that they know that if they arrive at a meeting point/home and the person they expected to meet them is not there and if they have no way to contact them (e.g., mobile telephone) then they should return to school immediately so that a member of staff can help them.

 Children who walk to/from school on their own may have a mobile telephone which must be handed in to the school office on their arrival at school and will be held safely in the school office.
-Children may then collect their phones at the end of the school day.
+Children may then collect their phones at the end of the school day when they go to sign themselves out.

 Please remember it is the parent's responsibility to ensure that your child's phone is 'safe' - for more info about this, including how to change the safety/child lock settings on smartphones please see our E-Safety pages.